musiwei/user-invitation/README.md

 ### Event
 This package embraces event-driven and provides the below events:

+- `UserInvitataionSent` triggered once an invitation has been sent, you will receive the invitation object in the event.
-- InvitationAcceptedAndUserRegistered: triggered once an user is registered, you will receive the newly created user in the event.
+- `InvitationAcceptedAndUserRegistered` triggered once a user is registered, you will receive the newly created user in the event.

-You may add a listener to listen to this event then implement your logic.
+You may add a listener to listen to these events then implement your logic.

 ### Modify the response